-For UE with two transmitter antenna connectors in closed-loop spatial multiplexing scheme, the minimum requirements specified in subclause 7.3 shall be met with the UL MIMO configurations described in clause 6.2D.1.
-For UL MIMO, the parameter PUMAX is the total transmitter power over the two transmits power over the two transmit antenna connectors.
+For UE with two or four transmitter antenna connectors in closed-loop spatial multiplexing scheme, the minimum requirements specified in subclause 7.3 shall be met with the UL MIMO configurations described in clause 6.2D.1.
+For UL MIMO, the parameter PUMAX is the total transmitter power over the total transmits power over the all transmit antenna connectors.
 The normative reference for this requirement is TS 38.101-1 [2] clauses 7.3D.

 7.3D.2 Reference sensitivity power level for UL MIMO